databio/cocoa_workshop_bioc2020/README.md

 * identify region sets that display DNA methylation and chromatin accessibility variation in breast cancer
 * create region set score null distributions using permutations
 * create "meta-region" plots to visualize epigenetic variation in regions of interest compared to the surrounding genome

+# Using the workshop docker image

+* Run `docker run -e PASSWORD=yourpassword -p 8787:8787 -d —rm databio/cocoa_workshop_bioc2020`.
+Use `-v $(pwd):/home/rstudio` argument to map your local directory to the container.
+* Log in to RStudio at [http://localhost:8787](http://localhost:8787) using username `rstudio` and password `yourpassword`.
+Note that on Windows you need to provide your localhost IP address like `http://191.163.92.108:8787/` - find it using `docker-machine ip default` in Docker's terminal.
+* Run `browseVignettes(package = "COCOA.workshop.BIOC2020")`.
+Click on one of the links, "HTML", "source", "R code".
+    * In case of `The requested page was not found` error, add `help/` to the URL right after the hostname, e.g., [http://localhost:8787/help/library/COCOA.workshop.BIOC2020/doc/IntroToCOCOA.html](http://localhost:8787/help/library/COCOA.workshop.BIOC2020/doc/IntroToCOCOA.html).
+This is a [known bug](https://github.com/rocker-org/rocker-versioned/issues/178).